cayleeoconnor/cayleeoconnor.github.io/content/publication/CMS_School_Pairing/index.md

 publication: ""
 publication_short: ""

-abstract: After the end of court-mandated desegregation, many U.S. school districts have experienced re-segregation by race and economic status.
-This paper examines the impact of modern, voluntary integration plans on reducing economic segregation in public K-12 schools by studying a 2018 integration policy in Charlotte, North Carolina and its effects on school- and student-level outcomes.
-I find that economic segregation significantly decreased at the affected schools; however, enrollment also dropped significantly, indicating that students responded endogenously to the policy.
-While average test scores at treated schools increased after the policy, students from predominantly low-SES schools experienced negative impacts on test scores, whereas those from predominantly high-SES schools saw improvements.
+abstract: Since the end of court-mandated desegregation, many U.S. school districts have re-segregated along racial and economic lines.
+This paper examines the impact of school pairing -- a modern voluntary integration approach -- on both economic segregation and student outcomes in public K-12 schools, using a 2018 policy in Charlotte, North Carolina as a case study.
+I find that economic segregation at the affected schools decreased significantly; however, enrollment also dropped sharply, suggesting that many students chose to leave paired schools in response to the policy.
+While average outcomes at paired schools improved, students from predominantly low-SES neighborhoods experienced declines in their test scores and were more likely to receive a short-term suspension, whereas those from predominantly high-SES neighborhoods saw slight improvements on test scores and no effect on the likelihood of receiving a short-term suspension.

 # Summary.
 An optional shortened abstract.
-summary: After the end of court-mandated desegregation, many U.S. school districts have experienced re-segregation by race and economic status.
-This paper examines the impact of modern, voluntary integration plans on reducing economic segregation in public K-12 schools by studying a 2018 integration policy in Charlotte, North Carolina and its effects on school- and student-level outcomes.
+summary: Since the end of court-mandated desegregation, many U.S. school districts have re-segregated along racial and economic lines.
+This paper examines the impact of school pairing -- a modern voluntary integration approach -- on both economic segregation and student outcomes in public K-12 schools, using a 2018 policy in Charlotte, North Carolina as a case study.

 tags: